Kaʻena Point Trail

 Route

 From the Mokule‘ia side, park at the end of the paved road and follow the dirt roadway for 2.5 miles.
 The trail traverses a broad, relatively flat coastal plain marked by a raised limestone reef and sand dunes.
 Upon reaching the Natural Area Reserve, please take care to avoid damaging native flora and watch for nesting seabirds, some of whom make burrow nests.
 A navigational light is visible at the point.
 Stay on established paths.
-No dogs or other animals are allowed in the Reserve.
+No dogs or other animals are allowed in the Park and in the Reserve.
 To return, retrace your path.

 Directions